-The lecture portion of this course will be completely online through Canvas the Learning Management System used by SJSU.
-The lab portion of the course will have both in-person and online components.
+This course will be completely online through Canvas the Learning Management System used by SJSU.
 Class content, readings, video lectures, assessments, activities, and exams will be organized into Modules by topic.
 The course is designed to expand and grow with each Module, and many sections will refer back to previous Modules.
 Complete the tasks in the order presented to get the most out of the course.

-While most of the material can be done at a time of your choosing, there are specific due dates for activities, assessments, discussions, and exams.
+While most of the material can be done at a time of your choosing, there are specific due dates for activities, assessments, discussions, teaching experiences, and exams.
 You must complete these components at the due date and time.
 Late work is not accepted.
-Additionally, there will be required Zoom meetings roughly every other week for lecture, and in-person and/or Zoom lab meetings every week.
-All meetings (Zoom and in-person) will be during our scheduled class time.
-Exact dates are provided in the Course Schedule.
+Additionally, there will be required Zoom meetings roughly every other week during our scheduled class time.
+Additionally, there will be one day in the later part of the semester that you will be teaching a lesson in-person to a K-6 grade class.
+We will discuss the details within the first few weeks of the semester so that you have plenty of time to plan.